 The Party Season at Magic Kingdom

 Four months out of every year Magic Kingdom has Holiday parties that drastically effect its schedule and crowd flow.
-Starting in September and October for Mickey’s Not So Scary Halloween Party, and then in November and December with Mickey’s Very Merry Christmas Party.
+Starting in September and October for Mickey’s Not So Scary Halloween Party (MNSSHP), and then in November and December with Mickey’s Very Merry Christmas Party (MVMCP).

-Currently the Halloween Party is in full swing.
-MNSSHP (much easier to use the abbreviation!) is three times each week on Tuesday, Friday and Sunday nights.
+MNSSHP (much easier to use the abbreviation!) is typically three times each week during September on Tuesday, Friday and Sunday nights.
 Once we get to October they will add in Thursday’s making it four nights per week.

 So a third of every year is changed by these parties; September – December.
 And knowing how they affect crowds and entertainment schedules is very important if you’re planning a trip to Disney during any of those months.